Hannah Fry: Career and research

 Fry was appointed as a lecturer at University College London in 2012, working at the UCL Centre for Advanced Spatial Analysis.
 She was later appointed senior lecturer, then professor in the Mathematics of Cities.
 In September 2022, she was elected a Fellow of the Royal Academy of Engineering.
 In 2024, she became president of the Institute of Mathematics and its Applications.
-She joined the Faculty of Mathematics, University of Cambridge in January 2025 as the university's first Professor of the Public Understanding of Mathematics.
+She joined the Faculty of Mathematics at the University of Cambridge in January 2025 as the university's first Professor of the Public Understanding of Mathematics.

 Fry has attempted to overturn the stereotype that mathematics is "boring" and not worth studying.
 Although she acknowledges the subject is difficult, she believes it is possible to frame it in a manner that people can identify with.